 ORGANIZATIONAL STRUCTURE: The Family and Social Services Administration (FSSA) is the Single State Medicaid Agency.
 The Indiana Division of Disability and Rehabilitative Services (DDRS), a division under FSSA, has been given the authority to administer the FS Waiver.
 The Office of Medicaid Policy and Planning (OMPP), also a division under FSSA, has been given the administrative authority for the FS waiver by FSSA.
-The Bureau of Disabilities Services (BDS), a bureau under DDRS, performs the daily operational tasks of the waiver.
+The Bureau of Disabilities Services (BDS) (previously known as the Bureau of Developmental Disabilities Services or BDDS), a bureau under DDRS, performs the daily operational tasks of the waiver.